wildjames/calibrate_ucam_to_sdss/README.md

     The instrumental magnitudes of the comparison stars can be converted to SDSS magnitudes now.
 This is done with the script `calculate_comparison_magnitudes.py`.
-Feed it all the observations you want to calibrate, but be warned - **they must all use the same set of comparison stars!!**
+Feed it all the observations you want to calibrate, but be warned - **make sure they all use the same comparison stars!**
     This script uses the FOUND_VALUES.json file, and builds a comparison_mags file.

 4. Flux calibrate the target
-    There is a script in here called `flux_calibrate_target.py`, but I personally don't use it and I'd strongly recommend using whatever normal calibration workflow you have, now that you have the proper comparison star magnitudes!
+    There is a script in here called `flux_calibrate_target.py`, but I personally don't use it and I'd strongly recommend using whatever normal calibration workflow you have, now that you have the proper comparison star magnitudes! **The flux calibrate target script here is almost certainly junk for your use-case!**